baikauskaite/disassembler-8086/README.md

 This program has been written as an optional project during the first semester of the BSc Software Engineering degree in Vilnius University.

-# The x86 disassembler
+# x86 disassembler

-A program written in x86 assembly which disassembles the main 8086/8088 assembly instructions.
+A program written in x86 assembly which disassembles the _main_ 8086/8088 assembly instructions.
 It disassembles the machine code in `.com` executables and produces a `.txt` file that lists all the disassembled instructions.

 The instructions that this program disassembles include: